 At Willamette University the first thing students should do if they’re experiencing difficulty in a course is speak with the professor outside of class.
 Our faculty members not only teach in the classroom, but also work with students individually to help them learn the curriculum.
 No one knows the material in a particular course or how to teach it better than the professor, so always start there.
 We expect students to meet with their instructors before considering tutoring.

 Sometimes students who are working closely with their professors benefit from additional mentoring of the sort that another student can provide.
-In order to accommodate this need, the CLA Dean’s Office provides a free tutoring service available to all students and for many subjects.
-(Foreign language departments have their own tutoring programs, and the Language Learning Center in the World Languages Studio in the Learning Commons provides extensive assistance for language learning.)
+In order to accommodate this need, the CAS Dean’s Office provides a free tutoring service available to all students and for many subjects.
+(Foreign language departments have their own tutoring programs, and the Digital Learning Studio in the Learning Commons provides extensive assistance for language learning.)

 Please note that in some departments - for example, math and chemistry - the demand for extra help is high, and individual tutors are seldom available.
 In such cases, we offer Help Sessions to which the entire class is invited.
 These are led by more advanced students.
-When such group help is offered (as it is for CHEM 115, MATH 140, and PHIL 140), students are required to attend at least three of the group sessions before individual tutoring is considered.
+When such group help is offered (for example, as it is for CHEM 115, MATH 150, and PHIL 140), students are required to attend at least three of the group sessions before individual tutoring is considered.

 The Writing Center is available for help with all writing assignments.